Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

-For the second inequality in \eqref{E:REU} we combine \eqref{E:INT5} with the fact that both $b, b' \in L^2(\R)$ because of Lemma~\ref{L:ANGLE}, \eqref{E:CURVI}, and \eqref{E:GEOM}.
-The point here is that if $\|b\|_\infty$ is small (less than $2\pi$), then there is a quantitative bound (less than $C\epsilon$) that makes it even smaller.
-Since the $\BMO$-norm can be bounded by twice the $L^\infty$-norm, the first inequality in \eqref{E:REU} could also be derived from the second one. \end{proof}
+The lemma above says that if $\|b\|_\infty$ is small (less than $2\pi$), then there is a quantitative bound (less than $C\epsilon$) that makes it even smaller.
+Since the $\BMO$-norm can be bounded by twice the $L^\infty$-norm, the first inequality in \eqref{E:REU} can also be derived from the second one. \end{remark} We now show that for $\epsilon$ small enough, the interface is a graph.